-Croydon Sailing Club meets almost every Sunday of the year at 10:00 for our regular race sessions, with additional Go Sailing (practice) and Progressive Sailing (informal training) sessions for non-racers throughout the Summer months (preregistration required).
-It is developing a group that meets regularly as family sailing to support young persons aged 8 years + who are learning to sail.
+Croydon Sailing Club meets almost every Sunday of the year at 10:00 for our regular race sessions, with additional Go Sailing (casual sailing ) sessions for non-racers throughout the Summer months (preregistration required).

 Croydon Sailing Club is one of the few clubs within London where there is an opportunity to sail with other enthusiasts with the emphasis on friendly competitive racing.
 By agreement with the London Borough of Croydon, the club uses South Norwood Lake, six acres of former canal reservoir situated between Crystal Palace and Norwood.
 There is a boat park and a small clubhouse.
 The main classes of dinghy sailed are Bytes, Toppers, Comets, Herons and Lasers, but other classes are welcome (see Membership page for current guidelines).

 The club celebrated its 50th anniversary in 2005 and has a clubhouse situated along the south side of the lake where it operates race control.
 Boats are launched from a small slipway on the west side of the lake.
 Sailing starts from a floating jetty.
 In 2014 with funding from Sport England ,Croydon Council and Croydon Voluntary Action it became a RYA Training Centre which is now transferred to Norwood Watersports offering sailing and kayaking training courses.

 There is a boat park for members boats and a number of club boats.
-Club boats are available for use at its Go Sailing, Go Racing , Progress My Sailing and Family Sailing for club members who pay an additional charge of £25 annually.
+Club boats are available for use at its Go Sailing, Ancient mariners and Go Racing for which there is an annual fee.

 Members, who are competent sailors, are able to sail independently on Wednesday evenings from mid-May to mid-August from 6pm, when a duty officer arrives to open the boat park, until sundown (which varies from 9pm in June to 8pm in August).
 This is an opportunity to practise skills, alter rigging or try out other members or club boats.